SagaSio/Portfolio/README.md

 Welcome to my GitHub portfolio!
 Here I’ve gathered a mix of my favorite **reports** and **code projects** from my studies and personal work.
+This portfolio is a selection of projects I can share publicly and is far from all the work I’ve done.
+Many school projects are excluded due to academic integrity.

 ---